estherkang14/estherkang14/README.md

 -->

 <h2>Hi everyone!
 My name is Esther Kang!</h2>
-<p>I'm a [junior] Software Engineer and Full Stack Web Developer, a Dancer, an avid Traveller/Adventurer, and a Flatiron School graduate!
+<p>I'm a [junior] Software Engineer and Full Stack Web Developer, a dancer, an avid traveller/adventurer, and a Flatiron School (FIS) graduate!
 I have a passion for helping others and the performing arts/entertainment industry.

 I have currently learned the following languages and frameworks:
   - Ruby